nate-d-olson/batch_igv/README.md

   -h, --help   show this help message and exit --runScript  Choice to run script in IGV automatically (Optional)

-The very first arguement specifies the igv session that is being used for analysis, when specifying the name of session include the path to it.
+The very first argument specifies the igv session that is being used for analysis, when specifying the name of session include the path to it.
-The second arguement specifies the window size, which controls how many reads you will be able to see for each track.
+The second argument specifies the window size, which controls how many reads you will be able to see for each track.
 This also influences the size of the images.
 The third argument is the name under which you would like to save the generated batch script.
 The fourth argument designates the snapshot directory, which is the location where the images will be saved to.
 The fifth arguement is the file with the variant positions/locations where the snapshots need to be taken (should preferably be a .csv file to guarantee that the script runs),